department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="public-health-service-officer">Commissioned officer of the Public Health Service</button>
 <div id="public-health-service-officer" class="usa-accordion-content">

+One of these must be true true:

-The officer must have served on full-time duty on or after July 29, 1945.
-If their service is considered active duty for training, he or she must have become disabled or died from a disease or injury caused or made worse by their service.
+**The officer served on full-time duty on or after July 29, 1945.** If their service is considered active duty for training, he or she must have become disabled or died from a disease or injury caused or made worse by their service.

-The officer performed full-time duty prior to July 29, 1945:
+**The officer performed full-time duty prior to July 29, 1945:**

 - In time of war, <b>or</b>
 - On detail for duty with the Army, Navy, Air Force, Marine Corps, or Coast Guard, <b>or</b>
 - While a part of the military forces of the United States by executive order of the president

-The officer must have served on inactive duty training, and their death must have resulted from an injury caused or made worse by their service.
+**The officer served on inactive duty training,** and their death must have resulted from an injury caused or made worse by their service.
 </div>
 </li>